sudeshna-ghosh/Pathogen-fluctuations/README.md

     $TABLE_IN = Table name/location of joined normalized table with enzyme description
     $OUTPUT_DIR = Directory name/location containing stratified and unstratified tables
-This will generate 2 .tsv files, stratified and unstratified.
+This will generate two *.tsv files, stratified and unstratified.

 Step2: Run pathogen quantification analysis on the HUMAnN output
 -----------------------------------------------------------------